ssheraliev/ssheraliev/README.md

 - 👯 I’m looking to collaborate on **Kubernetes, Service Mesh, Site Reliability Engineering and Machine Learning**

-- 📝 I regularly write articles on [LinkedIn Network](LinkedIn Network)
+- 📝 I regularly write articles on [https://linkedin.com/in/ssheraliev/recent-activity/all/](https://linkedin.com/in/ssheraliev/recent-activity/all/)

 - 💬 Ask me about **DevSecOps and SRE**